siferati/MidiWars/README.md

 Head to the releases page and download the most recent version from there.

+Midi Wars automatically checks for updates on start, so you'll always be notified when a new version is available.

 ## Disclaimer

 *Midi Wars is not related to any individual, company, software product or any other entity besides itself and its developer.*

-*Midi Wars and its developer are not responsible for any damage of any kind that may result  from the use of Midi Wars.
-This includes, but is not limited to, hardware malfunctions, account suspensions or account bans.*
+*Midi Wars and its developer are not responsible for any damage, of any kind, that may result  from the use of Midi Wars.
+This includes, but is not limited to, hardware malfunctions, account suspensions and account bans.*

-*Furthermore, Midi Wars and its developer hold no responsibility over the actions of those using Midi Wars.*
+*Furthermore, Midi Wars and its developer hold no responsibility, of any kind, over the actions of those using Midi Wars.*

 *Use at your own risk.*